Segun98/bubble-chart/src/ReadMe.md

-### Data visualization in React using a Bubble Chart
+### Data visualization in React using a Bubble Chart with Drag and Drop

 #### React Chartjs library